- Schedule a Demo

-5.1 Credly has implemented and will maintain the technical and organisational measures for the Credly System as described in the Credly Security Standards and this Section.
-In particular, Credly has implemented and will maintain the following technical and organisational measures:
+5.1 Credly has implemented and will maintain the technical and organisational measures for the Credly System as described in the Credly Information Security Standards, attached hereto as Annex 1.

 6.1 Authorised Sub-processors.
 Issuer agrees that Credly may use sub-processors to fulfill its contractual obligations under this DPA or to provide certain services on its behalf, such as providing support services.
 The Credly website (currently posted at https://info.credly.com/credly-platform-subprocessors) lists sub-processors that are currently engaged by Credly to carry out processing activities on Issuer Data on behalf of Issuer.
 At least 30 days before Credly engages any new sub-processor to carry out processing activities on Issuer Data on behalf of Issuer, Credly will update the applicable website and provide Issuer with a mechanism to obtain notice of that update.
 If Issuer reasonably objects to a new sub-processor and such objection cannot be satisfactorily resolved within a reasonable time, Issuer may terminate this Agreement without penalty upon 30 days’ written notice to Credly.
 If Issuer’s objection remains unresolved 30 days after it was raised and no notice of termination has been received, Issuer is deemed to accept the new sub-processor.
 Issuer consents to Credly’s use of sub-processors as described in this Section.

 6.2 Sub-processor Obligations.
 Where Credly authorises any sub-processor as described in Section 6.1:

 (i) Credly will restrict the sub-processor’s access to Issuer Data only to what is necessary to maintain the Credly System or as necessary under the Agreement.
 Credly will prohibit the sub-processor from accessing Issuer Data for any other purpose;